apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

 ```

 ### Typical Query Example
-Using the following services observed by SkyWalking as the example (deployment from [SkyWalking Showcase](https://skywalking.apache.org/docs/skywalking-showcase/next/readme/)),
+At here, we take the [SkyWalking Showcase](https://skywalking.apache.org/docs/skywalking-showcase/next/readme/) deployment as the playground to demonstrate how to use PromQL for SkyWalking metrics.

 ![Example Services](img_5.png)

-The following examples can be used to query the metadata and metrics from PromQL Service:
+The following examples can be used to query the metadata and metrics of services through PromQL Service.

 #### Get metrics names
 Query: